cc-001/nyt-covid-19-plotter/README.md

 Install whatever you're missing this way.
 This was done quickly in a couple hours on the weekend so it's not handling errors or telling you how to use it.

+**License/Attribution**

+Completely free and clear with no citations or links necessary, have at it.

+**FIPS Codes**

 The county is looked up using the FIPS code, in this case it needs to be the full code with the state:  https://en.wikipedia.org/wiki/FIPS_county_code

-New York City is treated as a special case because this data is from The New York Times:  https://github.com/nytimes/covid-19-data
+New York City is treated as a special case because this data is from The New York Times:  https://github.com/nytimes/covid-19-data  NYC FIPS code is replaced with -1 in this tool, otherwise it is the full FIPS code including the state.

-Usage:
+**Usage**

 ```
 python plotter.py <fips> -type(optional) <type> -vs(optional) <fips> -update(optional)